soulhotel/yor-ytdlp/README.md

 ## Other

-- See a [Media Conversion Tool](https://github.com/soulhotel/yor-mc-lite) (script) utilizing the ffmpeg library
+- See a [Media Conversion Tool](https://github.com/soulhotel/yor-mc-lite) (script) utilizing the ffmpeg library.
 - See [./starterfiles](https://github.com/soulhotel/starterfiles).
-My personal collection of scripts and resources
+My personal collection of scripts and resources.